 - The selection of artists will be on the basis of their commitment, need, ability to make best use of the opportunity.
 Also the suitability of their proposal, their proposals to interact with students and their professionalism as an artist

 - Artists applying for the scheme will be expected to show evidence of at least *one years professional practice (not necessarily as a self employed person) *(see note 1 below)

 NB : * exception to selection criteria : If you feel that you have a disability which has impeded your ability to fulfil this criteria, you can ask that this condition be disregarded.
 You'll only be required to demonstrate that you have sustained a professional attitude and commitment to your work over the same period.

-AA2A has four Disability Champion organisations.
-The Art House, Shape, DASH and Accentuate help us promote AA2A to their membership and contacts.
+AA2A has five Disability Champion organisations.
+The Art House, Shape, DASH, Accentuate and Flow help us promote AA2A to their membership and contacts.
 Although they cannot give information about individual schemes they will be able to tell you of our very real commitment to diversity.
 They will pass general enquiries through to us or you can contact individual institutions directly.
 If you have any difficulties contacting institutions please contact the AA2A National team at the email address at the top of the page.

 The application form

 These are only available from each individual institution as they vary slightly, but all ask for the following information:-